1. Get started

 Card

-Visual representation of an activity, e.g. a teacher has 5 lessons of Math which equals to 5 cards
+A visual representation of an activity, e.g. a teacher having 5 lessons of Math which corresponds to 5 cards

 Timetable / Schedule